jhpyle/docassemble/_docs/development.md

 In particular, think about breaking out of the project-oriented, time-limited development paradigm.
 Do what is right for your users, not what other people do.
 Don't imitate big corporations;
-corporations that charge a lot of money still produce crap.
+corporations that charge a lot of money still produce low-quality products.
 When it comes to guided interviews, "building the airplane while flying it" is not an absurdity; it may even be advisable.
 It may be better to spread development resources out over the course of your product's lifetime than to invest them all at the beginning and hope that your "specification" was perfect.
 If you develop a minimum viable product, let users use it, study the pain points, and adapt your product incrementally to address the actual concerns of actual users, perhaps your product will be higher quality than anything you could have pre-envisioned while sitting in meetings talking about what "requirements" to give to a vendor.
 Is it the end of the world if a user encounters a bug?
 Perhaps the user will not mind about the bug if you communicate with them immediately, demonstrate that you care,